12 Most Community Driven Ways to Build a Successful Digital Tribe

 Bringing this all together is no easy trick — it is difficult and takes the right mix of talents and personalities for sure.
 Self-important, self-serving, egocentric personalities don’t work and they are found out quickly in this environment.
 Digital tribes are largely self-policing like that — those who don’t fit will find their way out soon enough.

 It is incredibly gratifying to build something together with great people and without limitations of geography.
-The talent pool is endless!
-I believe we have built something special with 12 Most — and it was only possible through the awesome power of an amazing online community.
-We make each other better which makes our personal endeavors better — and that makes our community better.
+The talent and networking pools are endless!
+I believe we have built something special with both re:DESIGN and 12 Most — and it was only possible through the awesome power of amazing online communities.
+We make each other better which makes our personal endeavors better — and that makes our communities better.

 Are you a member of an online community or started one of your own?
 What’s worked and what hasn’t worked so well?
 Let me know in the comments — I’d be interested in seeing what you have to say.